exposit/dw-ccs/_posts/emong/2018-02-17-the-spider-devotee.md

 excerpt:

-trigger: When you wear the skin of an animal as an intimidation tactic during a battle,...
+trigger: When you are a werespider and are granted the favor of the Spider-Mother...

 categories:
 - fighter

-tags:
-- dungeon world guide

 license: non-open
 cost: free